 The key thing to remember with alkaline foods is that green and raw are always good options.
 The below are just a few examples of foods but if you want a complete list, you can find it here.

-- vegetables: broccoli, asparagus, celery, green beans, squash, zucchini, cauliflower, onions, garlic
+Broccoli, asparagus, celery, green beans, squash, zucchini, cauliflower, onions, garlic

-- leafy greens: arugula, spinach, swiss chard, mustard greens, watercress, sprouts, lettuce, kale
+Arugula, spinach, swiss chard, mustard greens, watercress, sprouts, lettuce, kale

-- fruit: lemon, avocado, melons, apples, berries, grapefruit, fresh coconut, pomegranate, lime, tomato
+Lemon, avocado, melons, apples, berries, grapefruit, fresh coconut, pomegranate, lime, tomato

-- nuts and seeds: almonds, pumpkin seeds, sunflower seeds, sesame seeds
+Almonds, pumpkin seeds, sunflower seeds, sesame seeds

-- grains and beans: millet, quinoa, lentils, lima beans, pinto beans
+Millet, quinoa, lentils, lima beans, pinto beans

-- oils: avocado, olive, flax seed, coconut oil
+Avocado, olive, flax seed, coconut oil

 Here are some easy options for getting some alkaline foods in your diet:

 - Eat leafy greens with at least one of your meals: Dinner in my house is always served with salad.
 It doesn't feel complete if there isn't salad involved.
-By salad I mean, simple greens with home made dressing.
+By salad I mean, simple greens with homemade dressing.

 - Make your own lemon vinaigrette: Mix ¼ cup olive oil, 1-2 tablespoon fresh lemon juice, ½ teaspoon salt, ¼ teaspoon pepper.